-Superintendent -9:00 a.m.
+Superintendent - Brieanna Scott 9:00 a.m.
 Friday In the Pride of Kansas

-- 1. Read General Rules. - 2.
-Open to 4-H/FFA youth enrolled in the Pet Project.
+- 1. Read General Rules. - Open to 4-H/FFA youth enrolled in the Pet Project.
 One entry.
-Must have turned in a pre-entry by county deadline. - Pets are to be ready for judging by the fair-goers at 9:00 a.m. (check-in after 8:30) and will be released to be taken home after judging is completed. - 4.
+Must have turned in a pre-entry by county deadline. - 3.
+Pets are to be ready for judging by the fair-goers at 9:00 a.m. (check-in after 8:30) and will be released to be taken home after judging is completed. - 4.
 Each exhibitor is required to provide a suitable cage and supervision for pet during display.
 Pets are to remain in cages at all times. - 5.
 All pets should be in healthy condition to be displayed.
-It is recommended that cats have current vaccinations for rabies and distemper.
+It is recommended that cats have current vaccinations for rabies and distemper. - Exhibitors must bring a poster with them to conference judging.
+The poster needs to showcase that they have made an age appropriate effort to learn about their animal. - Posters will be judged on knowledge of their animal, neatness, and workmanship.
+Posters will be judged as part of their overall pet display and contribute to their ribbon placing.
+After judging, the posters will be put on display with the other static projects.

-\Class S2600 ---- Pet Exhibit \No Class at State Fair
+\Class S2600 ---- Pet Exhibit